KrauseFx/krausefx.com/_posts/2018-03-03-follow-user.md

 *   There should be exceptions, e.g. if a webview is used to show parts of the UI, or dynamic content, but it should be illegal to use webviews to show a linked or third party website

 I also [filed a radar for this issue](https://openradar.appspot.com/radar?id=4963695432040448).

+## Similar projects I've worked on

+I published more posts on how to access the camera, the user's location data, their Mac screen and their iCloud password, check out [krausefx.com/privacy](/privacy) for more.